Project Updates

 From January 2023 to May 2023, a construction project to replace the revetment surrounding a portion of the Harbor's peninsula took place.

-The completion of the revetment project now clears the way for Brighton Management to build a Hyatt House, which will feature 210 rooms in a 55-foot structure and occupy approximately 203,000 square feet along the Channel Islands Harbor waterfront.
+The completion of the revetment project now cleared the way for Brighton Management to begin the construction process to build a Hyatt House, which will feature 210 rooms in a 55-foot structure and occupy approximately 203,000 square feet along the Channel Islands Harbor waterfront.

 The original Casa Sirena hotel, constructed in 1972, had 197 rooms with additional space for meetings.
 The proposed development of the site will include a new Hyatt House Hotel and a restaurant of up to 5,000 square feet, similar to, but not smaller than, the former Lobster Trap Restaurant which was located nearby.